Rickey Dixon: Personal life

 After retiring from the NFL, Dixon coached for W.T White High School and Paul Quinn College, and retired from being a physical education teacher at Red Oak High School in Red Oak, Texas, in May 2007.
 Dixon was diagnosed with amyotrophic lateral sclerosis in 2013.
+In 2014, Dixon was awarded a settlement of $4.5 million from a case brought against the NFL regarding concussion related health issues.